eblahay/roman-num/README.md

 # roman-num

-roman-num is a CLI utility that converts decimal numerals to equivalent roman numerals, and vice-versa.
+roman-num is a CLI utility that converts decimal numerals to equivalent roman numerals.